vicente-valls/pingpongfy-doc/README.md

 ### Product features
 * Real time status of the pingpong table: it shows who is playing right now.
+* TBD auto-remove users when no one is playing on the table (either from video or sound stream).
 * Browser notifications: configurable notifications for following cases:
   * Table is free.
   * You got a slot and other user join the table.